Parmeliaceae: Taxonomy

+An early molecular phylogenetic study in 1998 using nuclear ribosomal DNA sequences challenged some of the morphology-based classifications, particularly finding a close relationship between Cetraria and Vulpicida that contradicted previous assumptions based on ascus structure differences.

 Many Parmeliaceae genera do not group phylogenetically into any of these clades, and these, along with genera that have not yet had their DNA studied, are classed as "genera with uncertain affinities".

 The Parmeliaceae has been divided into two subfamilies, Protoparmelioideae and Parmelioideae.
 The diversification of various Parmelioideae lineages may have been a result of gaining innovations that provided adaptive advantages, such as melanin production in the genus Melanohalea.
 Diversification of the Protoparmelioideae occurred during the Miocene.
 The Parmelioid clade is the largest in the Parmeliaceae, with more than 1800 species and a centre of distribution in the Southern Hemisphere.